HennepinCounty/ed-hcds-components/primitives/colorsFullContent.md

 | --hc-field-error        | --hc-red-50              | <a href="#"><img src="https://readme-swatches.vercel.app/fff5f5?style=round" valign="middle"></a> #fff5f5 | Background color for fields in an error state, often paired with `--hc-border-color-error`. |

 ### Icon colors

+Use these colors to style icons against various backgrounds.
+Use the support colors in situations where color has semantic meaning, such as red for error or green for success.

 | Property Name                    | Value                       | Hex Code                                                                                                  | Usage                                                     |
 | -------------------------------- | --------------------------- | --------------------------------------------------------------------------------------------------------- | --------------------------------------------------------- |